Gameschooling Makes Learning Fun

 - Professor Noggin: Play trivia card packs to learn more about varying themes in science, history, geography, nature and animals.
 Ages 7 and older.

-- Asmodee’s Legendary Inventors: Your team patents inventions to make the smartest creations.
-Ages 8 and older.
+- Legendary Inventors: Your team recruits the best of history’s real-world inventors to build the smartest creations.
+Ages 10 and older.

 - GeoToys’ GeoBingo World: Get five countries in a row to win bingo.
 Ages 4 and older.

 - Brainbox The World: Test your knowledge of countries around the world with questions about people, culture and landmarks.
 Ages 8 and older.